bluemage/autohotkey-night-light-toggle/README.md

 MouseMove, x, y, speed

-might need tweaking based on display size use autohotkey window spy
+will probably need tweaking based on display size.
+To do so please use autohotkey window spy